codeonlyjs/website/content/guide/components.md

   so other interested parties (eg: server side rendering) can be notified when the entire page is loaded - more on this later.

 The `load` method also supports a second parameter `silent`.
-In silent mode, the callback is invoked and awaited and then the component invalidated.
-It can be used for silent data refreshes when the component already has data on view and wants to refresh the view without showing a spinner.
+Silent mode allows refreshing the data without showing spinners or other
+feedback:

+1. calls and awaits the supplied callback
+2. calls the invalidate method